milvus-io/milvus/DEVELOPMENT.md

 ```shell
 $ go version
 ```
+Note: go1.15 is required to build Milvus.

 #### Docker & Docker Compose

-Milvus depends on Etcd, Pulsar and minIO.
+Milvus depends on Etcd, Pulsar and MinIO.
 Using Docker Compose to manage these is an easy way in a local development.
 To install Docker and Docker Compose in your development environment, follow the instructions from the Docker website below:

 -   Docker: https://docs.docker.com/get-docker/
 -   Docker Compose: https://docs.docker.com/compose/install/